SoheilDerakhshann/SQL-Challenges-LeetCode/README.md

-# SQL-Challenges-LeetCode
+# SQL Challenges-LeetCode
-I tackle SQL challenges from LeetCode to enhance my problem-solving and database management skills.
-I am using MySQL as the primary database management system for writing and executing queries
+In this repository, I tackle SQL challenges from LeetCode to enhance my problem-solving and database management skills.
+I am using MySQL as the primary database management system for writing and executing queries.
+These challenges cover a wide range of SQL concepts, including data retrieval, aggregation, filtering, and advanced query techniques, providing a comprehensive learning experience for improving SQL proficiency.